matthewsouther/educator-emily/src/index.md

 A comprehensive academic program designed for the full school year.
 I take on the planning, sequencing, and delivery of a robust multi-subject curriculum.

-{% button "Learn more about homeschool" "/homeschool" %}
 {% endcolumn %}

 {% column %}